IOxCyber/Cloud-Certs/Azure AZ-500/ImpPlatformProtection/perimeter-security5.md

 - Hub Virtual Network: Vnets in Azure which serves as the hub.
 This VNet typically hosts shared services, such as firewalls, gateways, or network appliances.

+> Use forced tunneling to redirect internet bound traffic back to the company's on-premises infrastructure.
+Forced tunneling is commonly used in scenarios where organizations want to implement packet inspection or corporate audits.
+Forced tunneling in Azure is configured via virtual network user-defined routes (UDR).
+>
+> Application rules define fully qualified domain names (FQDNs) that can be accessed from a subnet.
+Usage of FQDNs would be appropriate to allow Windows Update network traffic.
+>
+> Azure Firewall can limit the outbound IP addresses and ports that can be accessed.
+Define network rules that assign source address, protocol, destination port, and destination address.